Lecture notes on Machine Learning applications for global fits

 If the candidate move is rejected, $\theta_{k-1}^{p}$ is added again to the chain.

 The basic operation of \texttt{emcee} is illustrated in the following code:

 \begin{codebox}{Sampling the posterior with \texttt{emcee}} \end{codebox}

 One of the drawbacks of MCMC is that the samples are correlated, since they originate from a Markov chain.
 The integrated correlation time indicates the number of steps in the chain necessary for two points to be statistically independent.
-These effect can be visualized in Fi.~\ref{fig:mcmc} Therefore, the size of the length must be chosen to be much larger that the integrated correlation time, so we are not effectively sampling the same point over and over.
-This allows us to reduce the number of stored points (thinning) by using just 1 in every $n$ chain.
+These effects can be visualized in Fig.~\ref{fig:mcmc} Therefore, the length must be chosen to be much larger than the integrated correlation time, so we are not effectively sampling the same point over and over.
+This allows us to reduce the number of stored points (thinning) by using just 1 in every $n$ chains.
 Another related issue is the sensitivity to initial guesses, which can be reduced by discarding (burn-in) the initial points of the chain, typically a few integrated correlation lengths. \texttt{emcee} can compute the integrated correlation time of every chain, and offers options for thinning and burn-in.